-Know It All, or KIA (“KEE-ah”), is our exclusive, private online community where CX Leaders from top corporate brands work together to solve current challenges, build new strategies, and position for the future.
+Know It All (KIA), is our exclusive online community where executive CX end users from corporate brands work together to solve challenges, build strategies, and position for the future.

 Execs In The Know: How did you get started in CX?April Eastburn: I started in college working for Capital One, doing customer support and collections.
 Actually it’s kind of a funny story: They told us we’d be doing customer support and then half way through our six-week training we walked in to find “Collections” written on the board.
 I said, “Ok, then - I guess we’re doing collections!”